boundlessgeo/geodroid-server/docs/source/view-geogit.rst

 2. Create a New GeoGit Repository
 ----------------------------------

-In this section a new GeoGit repository will be created that will serve as the basis for testing in the following sections.
+In this section a new GeoGit repository will be created that will serve as the basis for the following sections.

 1. Using the CLI create a new GeoGit repository with the following command: